 Candidates for this program must produce graduate course work in three of the following six areas (some seminars may satisfy an area):

-The following nine courses are required (30 credits):
+The following ten courses are required (30 credits):

 Nature of Reading

 Literacy and Learning in the Early Child Curriculum

 Solving Reading Problems at the Elementary School Level

 *Courses to be taken at the beginning of the program. **Course to be taken in the final semester.